 Of course, if the company has a grand compensation plan, that’s enough to get anyone excited.
 If you know you can make a $40,000 bonus by completing goals A, B, and C, and you have an awesome product that solves the needs of many people, you’ve got a double whammy to offer potential clients.
 Your excitement alone can create a buzz that will generate many leads.
 Owning your own business is definitely a challenge, and you can’t just trudge along under the radar like with some ‘real’ jobs.
 But with any challenge, the rewards can be alarmingly lucrative.

 9. Get-Rich-Quick Opportunities Are Always Too Good to Be True

 Most of us still believe that it's just impossible to get rich.
 Despite the success stories that we hear about Bill Gates, Michael Dell, or even the lady who created "green" cleaning supplies when doctors couldn't figure out why her child was constantly sick, we still believe that it can't happen for us.
-Let me repeat: If this is your belief, then you will never have the opportunity to get rich quick, or even get rich.
+Let me repeat: If this is your belief, then you will never have the opportunity to get rich quickly or even get rich at all.